-- 1. a cross-reference to the confidentiality exceptions to the general confidentiality obligations on Registered Participants under rule 8.6 of the Rules; - 2. allowing NSPs to disclose basic generator information regarding an application to connection; and - 3. the addition of provisions in the Rules that allow NSPs to disclose data and information in respect of connection applications directly to consultants.
+- 1. a cross-reference in clause 5.3.8 of the Rules to the confidentiality exceptions to the general confidentiality obligations on Registered Participants under rule 8.6 of the Rules; - 2. allowing NSPs to disclose basic generator information regarding an application to connection; and - 3. the addition of provisions in the Rules that allow NSPs to disclose data and information in respect of connection applications directly to consultants.